mblonyox/pm2-ntfy-monitor/README.md

 ## Acknowledgements

-- [pm2-webhook-monitor](https://github.com/ZhangPuXi/Pm2WebhookMonitor) : This project inspired me to create this module, thanks to every one contributes to this project, thanks for their hard-working and open source spirit.
+- [pm2-webhook-monitor](https://github.com/ZhangPuXi/Pm2WebhookMonitor) : This project is mainly based on this.
+Only the notifier.js was really customized.